corrode/corrode.github.io/content/blog/dont-use-preludes-and-globs/index.md

 {% info(headline="Caution When Hiding Code in Examples", icon="warning") %}

 Be careful with this approach and don't overdo it.
-Try to keep your examples simple and don't hide too much code because it can be a frustrating experience to your users if they copy-paste your examples and they don't work.
+Try to keep your examples simple and don't hide too much code because it can be a frustrating experience for your users if they copy-paste your examples and they don't work.

 {% end %}